Duran914/test-framework/README.md

 * Download browser drivers
     * https://www.seleniumhq.org/download/ (Framework currently supports Chrome, Firefox, and Safari)
     * Safari driver can be found at /usr/bin/safaridriver
+* Text Editor or IDE of your choice

+## Prerequisites

+* Knowledge of HTML, CSS and Javascript.
+* Python 3 knowledge is helpful but NOT necessary, any programming language with basic knowledge such as arrays, objects, arguemnts and parameters will do.
+* Intermediate knowledge of traversing the DOM, CSS selectors, and XPATH.
+* Knowledge of navigating a browser console.
+* Comfortable working in a terminal or windows cmd enviroment.

 ## Getting Started
 * Download or git clone main.py